 Life insurance is a fundamental part of one’s financial safety net.
 But having life insurance and having enough of it are two different issues.

-In fact, the Life Insurance and Market Research Association (LIMRA) estimates that only about a third of life insurance shoppers believe they have enough coverage.1
+In fact, the Life Insurance and Market Research Association (LIMRA) estimates that less than a third of life insurance shoppers believe they have enough coverage.1

 Employer-provided life insurance

 If offered without cost, you should always take part in your employer’s group life insurance plan.

-“Take it, no questions asked,” said Sean Flynn, a financial advisor at Essex Financial Services in Southport, Connecticut, in an interview.
+“Take it, no questions asked,” said Sean Flynn, a financial professional at Essex Financial Services in Southport, Connecticut, in an interview.
 “It’s likely a multiple of your salary and is guaranteed without any medical exam.”

 Since the policy covers the group as a whole, rather than individuals, the premiums can be substantially lower than what you might find for comparable coverage on your own.
 But keep in mind that being part of a group means you lose some individual choice.